mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A Derive-Public-Key function that produces a public key from a private key

-A ratchet tree is a left-balanced binary tree, in which each node contains up to three values:
+A ratchet tree is a left-balanced binary tree, in which each node contains up to four values:

 * A secret octet string (optional)
 * An asymmetric private key (optional)
 * An asymmetric public key
+* A credential (optional)

 The private key for a node is derived from its secret value using the KDF.
 The public key is then derived from the private key using the Derive-Public-Key